Data Labeling Quality in 2025: The Complete Playbook

 stated rules.

-In computer vision, we validate with class-specific IoU thresholds and tolerance bands for
+For example In computer vision, we validate with class-specific IoU thresholds and tolerance bands for

 small objects or crowded scenes; in NLP, we rely on exact match or span/token-level F1 to